 Light and fluffy scones with the tart sweetness of raspberries served with a rich and decadent homemade clotted cream.
 There is a cosy but bustling café in Zurich called Babu’s Bakery & Coffeehouse which is a delight for anyone with a sweet tooth.
 As you enter the shop, to the left is a large wooden sideboard with an enticing array of cookies and cakes beautifully displayed on antique cake stands.
 The front counter is abundant with freshly baked pastries

+These Giant Chocolate Chip Sablé, or French shortbread cookies, are the perfect snack with a glass of milk.
 We recently returned from our annual family retreat to Grindelwald, a small but popular ski resort in the Swiss alps.
 We have been going there since our son was a mere 1 month old baby, so it was somewhat awakening to accept that, this year, he attended ski school for the first time.
-Not only did he exceed all of our expectations at being able to focus and participate willingly during his morning lessons, it
+Not only did he

 The ski season is upon us again and I can’t wait for our annual family retreat to the Swiss alps for some downtime in the snow.
 Our son is finally old enough to take skiing lessons with the other tiny tots, which means it will only be a matter of time before he will be zooming down the black slopes while I am still trying to master my snowplough.

 We always have a basket full of apples at home, ready to be turned into an apple compote which we eat religiously at breakfast each morning.
 It used to be my job to make the week’s apple compote, which I would vary every few weeks by adding some over-ripened fruit from the fruit bowl.
 Oddly enough, when our children were born, my husband took over the role of making the weekly compote, something which he